This Instant Pot Teriyaki Chicken recipe is a quick and easy dinner made with chicken thighs pressure cooked in a savory, sweet and sticky sauce.

 Swaps: You can swap fresh ginger and garlic with ground powders.
 The common swap is to use about 1/4 teaspoon of ground powder for every 1 teaspoon of fresh ginger or garlic.

 You will find the full recipe with ingredients and nutritional breakdown in the recipe card below.
-Here are some handy step-by-step photos of how to make teriyaki chicken in the Instant Pot.
+Here are some handy step-by-step photos and a video of how to make teriyaki chicken in the Instant Pot.
 You can use a 6-quart or 8-quart Instant Pot.

 PRESSURE COOKING THE CHICKEN